 FY22 funding has also allowed the Rutgers Center for Ocean Observation Leadership (“RUCOOL”) to continue the work that it began for the Board in 2017 on oceanographic and atmospheric studies of the waters off of New Jersey’s coast.

-In FY23, funding is requested for specific activities, including retaining a consultant to assist Staff in the development of a solicitation 3 guidance document and evaluation of solicitation 3 proposals, continued funding for the RUCOOL work, retaining a consultant to update the OSW Strategic Plan, and continued funding of the consultant assisting Staff in the SAA evaluation.
-Funding is also requested for potential additional initiatives that may arise during FY23.
+FY23 funding for RUCOOL was approved to continue their work, and a contract was executed with a consultant to assist Staff in the development of a solicitation 3 guidance document and evaluation of solicitation 3 proposals.
+Continued funding of the consultant assisting Staff in the SAA evaluation is anticipated in FY23, as is retaining a consultant to update the OSW Strategic Plan.
+Funding is also budgeted for potential additional initiatives that may arise during FY23.

 Solar

-Pursuant to the Clean Energy Act of 2018 and EMP Goal 2.3.2, the Board is finalizing the transition from its legacy solar incentive program (the “SREC registration program” or “SRP”) to a new successor solar program.
+Pursuant to the Clean Energy Act of 2018 (“CEA”) (L. 2018, c.
+17) and EMP Goal 2.3.2, the Board is finalizing the transition from its legacy solar incentive program (the “SREC registration program” or “SRP”) to a new successor solar program.
 The SREC registration program closed upon the determination of the Board that 5.1% of the kilowatt hours sold in the state comes from solar electric power generators connected to the state’s electric distribution system (5.1% milestone).

 The solar transition was conducted in two phases.
 Phase 1 was the implementation of a Transition Incentive (“TI”) Program to provide a bridge between the legacy SREC program and a successor incentive program.
 The TI Program was approved by the Board in December 2019 and was opened on May 1, 2020 to new projects and projects with a valid SRP registration that did not energize prior to the 5.1% milestone.